uwefassnacht/ti-sensor-tag-demo/README.md

 # Overview

-This is a demo showing how to connect a [Texas Instrument SimpleLink SensorTag] (http://www.ti.com/ww/en/wireless_connectivity/sensortag2015/?INTC=SensorTag&HQS=sensortag) to a [NODE-RED](http://nodered.org/) flow running on IBM Bluemix.
+This is a demo showing how to connect a [Texas Instrument SimpleLink SensorTag] (http://www.ti.com/ww/en/wireless_connectivity/sensortag2015/?INTC=SensorTag&HQS=sensortag) via the [Internet of Things Foundation Service] (https://internetofthings.ibmcloud.com/#/) to a [NODE-RED](http://nodered.org/) flow running on IBM Bluemix.

 ## Prerequisites